 Minimal risk review is intended for studies which pose minimal risk to the participants' rights and welfare and comply with the relevant standards relating to such matters as free and informed consent, privacy and confidentiality and appropriate balance of risks and benefits.

 The term "risk" is interpreted broadly to include, among others, physical, psychological, economic and social risks.
 Recognizing that the TCPS 2 focuses on a participants-centered perspective, risks to others, such as those conducting the study and their organizations and third parties, may also be considered in the determination of whether or not an ethics submission may be considered through a minimal risk review process.

-- Are not above minimal risk and have been approved by the REB of a Canadian university or Canadian hospital compliant with the TCPS 2 and applicable legislation
+- Are not above minimal risk and have been already approved by the REB of a Canadian university or Canadian hospital compliant with the TCPS 2 and applicable legislation; or

-- Have been approved by the REB of a University of Ottawa affiliated hospital (The Ottawa Hospital, CHEO, The Royal, Hôpital Montfort and Bruyère Continuing Care)
+- Have been approved by the REB of a University of Ottawa affiliated hospital (The Ottawa Hospital, CHEO, The Royal, Hôpital Montfort and Bruyère Continuing Care); or

-- Involve secondary use of research data (no ethics review is required for the use of previously collected, publicly available, anonymized data)
+- Involve secondary use of research data (no ethics review is required for the use of previously collected, publicly available, anonymously collected data)

 - Are undertaken by students as part of an undergraduate or graduate course requirement (directed studies)